 How Finding Substitutes Saves Me Money – Frugal Asian Finance

-I love the concept of being mindful of splurges and making a conscience effort to find alternatives.
+I love the concept of being mindful of splurges and making a conscious effort to find alternatives.
 Some good examples of this practice in this post.

 Retirement Number Roundup: How Much Do You Need For Retirement? – Atypical Life

 How much money people want to save up is always an interesting topic (so long as the comparison is for fun).
 This post profiles 13 different bloggers (myself included) on this topic.